Online Course Feedback: Use It to Improve Your Course

 Practical Tools and Implementation

 You don't need expensive software to make this work.
-Learning Management Systems like Canvas offer built-in feedback collection tools and mechanisms to track course revisions across iterations.
-Simple formative assessment tools, discussion forums, and survey tools can capture student pain points in real time.
+Learning Management Systems like Canvas offer built-in course evaluation and feedback collection tools and mechanisms to track course revisions across iterations.
+Simple formative assessment tools, discussion forums, and survey tools can capture student pain points in real time, and any instructor can run a solid evaluation with nothing more than a free form.

 Some creators adopt incremental assignment structures, starting with foundational tasks and layering complexity based on feedback at each stage.
 Others add workshops, group projects, and peer review sessions as their courses evolve to address emerging student needs.